Shterneregen/telegram-home-bot/readme.md

 Can be used for home automation on Raspberry Pi

+## What can this bot do?

+- Monitor local network and notify about hosts appearances/disappearances via Telegram client
+- Run commands on target machine from Telegram client
+- Wake-up selected hosts via WOL technology sending magic packet using Telegram client
+- Provide weather info for chosen places using OpenWeatherMap API via Telegram client

 To use this project set environment variables for TELEGRAM_BOT_CHAT_ID, TELEGRAM_TOKEN and TELEGRAM_BOT_NAME.
-(Actually, using THB as a Linux service, I just put the properties files next to the jar file and also set the telegram credentials into the application.properties without using env variables)
+Actually, when I'm using THB as a Linux service, I just put the properties files next to the jar file and also set the Telegram credentials into the application.properties without using env variables

 ### Create telegram chatbot